About the Orthopedic Center

 - athletic trainers

-- a full team of physical/occupational therapists, brace and cast technicians
+- a full team of physical/occupational therapists, and brace and cast technicians

 With a long history of excellence and innovation and a team of clinicians and researchers at the forefront of orthopedic research and care, it's no surprise that Boston Children's is home to many firsts in orthopedic treatment.
 Each year, our staff attends to more than 100,000 patient visits, and performs more than 6,000 surgical procedures.